Stanisław Jaros

-Background
+Biography

-Little is known about Jaros' background.
-He was born into a working-class family in Zagórze (now a district of Sosnowiec), did not graduate from any schools, and was self-taught.
-Unlike most Poles during the Communist era, he did not hold a permanent job, supporting himself mostly through services he rendered to the local population, in which he used his knowledge of electromechanics.
-Jaros did not have a wife or children.
-He lived in Zagórze with his mother and had a sister.
+Jaros was born into a working-class family in Zagórze (now a district of Sosnowiec).
+There is no record of his graduation from any schools.
+He appears to have been self-taught.
+Unlike most Poles during the Communist era, he did not hold a permanent job, supporting himself mostly through services to the local population based on his knowledge of electromechanics.
+He lived in Zagórze with his mother and sister, and never married.

-He worked sporadically at local coal mines and other enterprises, where he would steal explosives and fuses.
-He began his "career" in explosives as early as 1948, at the age of sixteen.
-Jaros tried to steal 100 bullets from a Boilers Factory in Sosnowiec that year.
-Caught and tortured by Milicja Obywatelska (MO) officers, he was sentenced to two years in prison.
-In 1951, Jaros was released and decided to take revenge on the Communist government.
-In the same year, he blew up telephone facilities in Dąbrowa Górnicza.
+He worked sporadically at local coal mines and other enterprises from which he obtained explosives and fuses.
+He began to experiment with explosives in 1948, at the age of sixteen.
+After an attempt to steal 100 bullets from a boiler factory in Sosnowiec, he was caught and tortured by Milicja Obywatelska (MO) officers and sentenced to two years in prison.

+After his release in 1951, he blew up telephone facilities in Dąbrowa Górnicza.
 Using stolen ammonite, he blew up a utility pole at Sosnowiec Steelworks, as well as an excavator at the Kazimierz Coal Mine in Sosnowiec.
-To "honor" Joseph Stalin's death, in 1953, Jaros planted a bomb under a transformer at the Joseph Stalin Coal Mine (formerly known as Renard Coal Mine) in Sosnowiec.
+After Joseph Stalin's death in 1953, he planted a bomb under a transformer at the Joseph Stalin Coal Mine (formerly known as Renard Coal Mine) in Sosnowiec.

-Jaros was cautious; His bombs did not kill anybody, he never left any traces, and agents of Służba Bezpieczeństwa's local office in Katowice believed that an anti-government organization stood behind these incidents.
+Jaros was cautious: His bombs did not kill anybody, he never left traces, and agents of Służba Bezpieczeństwa's local office in Katowice believed that an anti-government organization stood behind these incidents.